Castlehead: Latter 19th century

 In the 1850s, there was an unlikely coal mining enterprise on the lower slopes of the hill, roughly where Low Road stands today.
 James Young visited the site in 1856 to inspect the coal, however he decided that it was not of sufficient quality.
 The coal pit was short lived and bankrupted the family involved.
-In order to pay off the debt, the lands of Castlehead were sold by auction.
+To pay off the debt in part, the lands of Castlehead were sold by auction.

 As Paisley developed rapidly, the overcrowding and unhygienic conditions of what became known as "the dirtiest town in Scotland" drove the merchant classes outwards and upwards.
 Social pressures overcame the problems of an unsuitable building site and "upward mobility" came to Paisley a hundred years before the phrase was coined.

 William Wotherspoon of Maxwellton, the feudal superior, began breaking the land into feus in 1861.
 By 1863, the Paisley Herald noted that another family residence had been erected in the area and that more were being considered.
 The writer saw this as excellent news for the local building trades and urged townspeople to visit this scarcely known vantage point to admire the splendid views -- "the town lying like a panoramic picture at your left and from all directions".
 He went on: "We would cordially recommend all who may find it convenient to do so to visit the ground, especially those who wish to erect a family residence".

 Paisley Museum and Art Gallery has a map dated 1864 on which Wotherspoon and his agents, Reid and Henderson, writers, extol the virtues of their new venture.
 The map shows Castlehead with the housing plots marked and conforming fairly accurately to the layout that has survived to the twenty-first century.
 A note in the bottom right corner states "The ground is beautifully situated, commands the finest views around Paisley, has fine southern and western exposures, is within a seven-minute drive of the railway station, and the soil is of the richest nature".

 A year later, the Paisley Herald reported that the area of Castlehead had been "tastefully mapped out into nearly 60 feus.
 Several villas in plain and ornate styles are being erected at prices varying from £1000 to £2000 and more are expected to follow."